propublica/il-ticket-loader/README.md

 # Illinois Ticket Data Loader

-**Warning: This is currently for research and study purposes only.
+**Warning: This repository is currently for research and study purposes only.
 The code is not fully documented and it will not run without talking with ProPublica to gain access to the source data.**

+## Introduction

+Sisi: In 2-3 sentences, tell people that this was created for the Ticket Trap, and what the code in this repo does (extracts and loads Chicago ticket and parking data, link to the data dictionary below), and why we're open-sourcing it (for research purposes?).

+Please note again that this code is not fully documented and *will not run* without access to the source data.
+If you're interested in using this data and code for research, please jump to [Getting source data])(#Getting-source-data).

 ## Requirements